 Are you feeling uncertain about the level of emotional intimacy in your relationship?
 Are there any indications of emotional intimacy issues that you’re somehow missing?
 How can you tell if you and your partner have established genuine emotional intimacy?
 If so, how do you build on it?

-Read on to find out whether you have managed to build emotional intimacy and how you can further enhance closeness between you and your partner.
+Read on to find out whether you have managed to build an intimate connection with your partner and learn how to improve intimacy in a relationship and further enhance the closeness between you and your partner.

 What Does It Mean To Be Emotionally Intimate With Someone?